Previous dayMarch 19, 2026Next day

 19.7 km---✓ ReviewedUSGS →

-A magnitude 2.2 earthquake was recorded 2 km SSW of Greenback, Tennessee on March 19, 2026 at 19:47 UTC.
-At a depth of 19.7 km, the event was shallow crustal.
-Coordinates: 35.640°, -84.182°.
+A magnitude 2.2 seismic event took place 2 km SSW of Greenback, Tennessee on March 19, 2026 at 19:47 UTC.
+The hypocenter lay at 19.7 km, placing this in the shallow crustal category.
+The epicenter is at 35.640°, -84.182°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19